[

 Scaling and isolation solve reliability and trust.
 Governance requires visibility.
 As AI adoption expands across providers and business units, cost tracking and operational insight fragments quickly.
 Finance receives multiple provider invoices.
 Engineering teams inspect separate dashboards.
 Security teams attempt to correlate inference events with policy configuration across environments.
 The result is inconsistent reporting at precisely the moment AI spending accelerates.

 OLLM consolidates observability at the gateway layer.
 All model requests pass through a unified API surface, allowing usage metadata to be recorded consistently across deployments.
 The gateway tracks operational attributes, including token consumption, timestamps, cost attribution, and deployment identifiers.
-Prompt and response content are not persistently stored by default, but usage metadata remains available for billing, reliability monitoring, and audit workflows unless disabled by configuration.
+Prompt and response content are never stored.
+Usage metadata that is retained is fixed: user email, user-agent, token usage, and TEE attestation records.
+There is no configuration toggle for it.

 From a governance standpoint, consolidation delivers measurable benefits: